 When it comes to a Dirty Martini, we turn to Black Cow Vodka (to make it a Dirty Cow).
 This pure milk vodka is smooth and creamy, and when it gets a lil bit dirty, oh boy does it shine.
 This is how they make it at The Savoy's American Bar.

-The French Martini is a gloriously 80’s cocktail that plays a bit fast and loose with it's "Martini" title, but we can never resist that pastel pink sweet candy-like flavour - and neither can the team at East London boozer TT Liquor.
+The French Martini is a gloriously '80s cocktail that plays a bit fast and loose with it's "Martini" title, but we can never resist that pastel pink sweet candy-like flavour - and neither can the team at East London boozer TT Liquor.

 Add the vodka, Chambord and pineapple juice to the shaker, and top it up with cubed ice.
 Pop on the lid and give it a hard shake for 10-15 seconds or until your shaker is very cold.
-Get a chilled Nick & Nora glass and double strain mixture into the glass.
+Get a chilled Nick & Nora glass and double-strain the mixture into the glass.
 Garnish with a fresh raspberry or two.

-If you've seen Casino Royale, you'll know the moment James Bond "invented" this legendary martini during a killer game of poker; "Three measures of Gordon's, one of vodka, half a measure of Kina Lillet.
-Shake it very well until it's ice-cold, then add a large thin slice of lemon-peel."
+"Three measures of Gordon's, one of vodka, half a measure of Kina Lillet.
+Shake it very well until it's ice-cold, then add a large thin slice of lemon peel."
 Drinks don't get more iconic than this Bond-worthy serve, which made its debut in Ian Fleming's Casino Royale - now 70 years old!
 A true beauty.

 Do as Bond says.

 This banger was invented by another living legend, Donovan Bar's Salvatore "The Maestro" Calabrese.
-Just 'cos it's got the word breakfast in it doesn't mean you should replace your morning OJ with this potent and fruity cocktail... though we wouldn't judge ya if you did.
+Just 'cos it's got the word "breakfast" in it doesn't mean you should replace your morning OJ with this potent and fruity cocktail... though we wouldn't judge ya if you did.

-In a cocktail shaker place the spoonful of marmalade with ice and stir it to dilute.
+Add the spoonful of marmalade to a cocktail shaker with ice and stir it to dilute.
 Then add the rest of the ingredients and shake with more cubed ice for 10 seconds.
-Double strain into a martini coupe glass.
+Double-strain into a Martini glass.

 Image: Aqua Shard Breakfast Martini

-The Gibson is the Martini’s savoury sister, equally as boozy with gin and dry vermouth, a spritz of lemon zest and swapping the classic olive for a pickled onion.
-If you're looking for the best in London, you'll find it at the eponymously named Gibson Bar in Shoreditch where they serve it in a vintage silver martini glass, with a hefty onion sunk at the bottom of the cocktail, along with a side of thinly sliced Parmesan and another huge onion on the side.
+The Gibson is the Martini’s savoury sister, equally as boozy with gin and dry vermouth, but swapping the classic olive for a pickled onion.
+If you're looking for the best in London, you'll find it at the eponymous Gibson Bar in Shoreditch where they serve it in a vintage silver Martini glass, with a hefty onion sunk at the bottom of the cocktail, along with a side of thinly sliced Parmesan and another huge onion on the side.

 Stir down the gin and vermouth in a cocktail mixer with ice before straining into your glass.
 Add a pickled onion (or slide a few onto a cocktail stick and rest in the glass to stir in the pickle juice).

 If gin ain't your thing, try this cleaner variation.
-Don't waste this wicked cocktail on cheap booze cos it'll have nowhere to hide.
-This is where a premium vodka comes into its own - so we turn to Ramsbury's Single Estate Vodka with its creamy vanilla and buttery wheat flavour.
+Don't waste this wicked cocktail on cheap booze, 'cos it'll have nowhere to hide.
+This is where a premium vodka comes into its own - we turn to Ramsbury's Single Estate Vodka with its creamy vanilla and buttery wheat flavour.
 Spot on.